laggycomputer/pushflow/readme.md

 # Railway Template – PushFlow: Hassle-Free WebPush Notifications

+> **Update**: We won third place in Complexity in the [Railway User Hackathon 2025](https://blog.railway.com/p/hackathon-2025-winners)!
+This means our project is certified awesome and you should consider using it.

 Web Push notifications (i.e. the ones you grant permission to and receive through the browser) require a lot of setup to send.
 There are a confusing set of keys and other strings you have to retain and send or not send to various parties.